Bachelor of Arts

-- Ranked #1 in Australia and #13 in the world for Arts and Humanities by the Times Higher Education World University Rankings 2013-2014
+- Ranked #1 in Australia and #21 in the world for English Language and Literature (QS World University Rankings by Subject 2017)

-- Over 30 areas of specialisation available, including languages, psychology, economics and media and communications
+- More than 30 areas of specialisation available, including languages, psychology, economics and media and communications

 - Teaching and research excellence from internationally renowned researchers and leading practitioners in their fields